Health Information Technology

 - at least 12th-grade reading, writing, and math

-- HITT 1305 Medical Terminology I (with grade of C or higher)
+- HITT 1305 Medical Terminology I (with a grade of C or higher)

 - BIOL 2404 Human Anatomy and Physiology (with a grade of C or higher) (or BIOL 2401 and 2402)

 - Overall GPA 2.5

 A program application (separate from the admission application to the College) must be submitted by certified mail no later than August 1st for Fall cohort admission.
 Cohorts begin in the fall semester.

 The following criteria for selection will be utilized: